 CONCEPT OF THE ORDER

-Pumice soils are soils that have properties dominated by a pumiceous and glassy skeleton with a low content of clay (which typically contains allophane).
+Pumice Soils are soils that have properties dominated by pumiceous and glassy rock fragments, and low clay content (typically containing allophanic material).
 They occur in sandy or pumiceous tephra ranging from 700 to 3500 years in age.

-CORELATION
+CORRELATION

 Pumice Soils include the yellow-brown pumice soils of the NZ Genetic Soil Classification, and a few yellow-brown loams with high glass content and moderate P retention.
 They correlate mainly with the Vitrands Suborder, or the Great Groups of Vitricryands or Vitraquands of Soil Taxonomy.